Ngz91/dotfiles/README.md

 # Installation Guide (WIP)

-First install Arch linux following the installation steps in the Arch linux [official installation guide](https://wiki.archlinux.org/title/installation_guide) or use the archinstall package to automate the installation process.
+First install Arch linux following the installation steps in the Arch linux [official installation guide](https://wiki.archlinux.org/title/installation_guide) or use the ArchInstall package to automate the installation process.

 To install Arch using The ArchInstall package check your internet connection first by running:
 ```